AppertaFoundation/HoloRepository-2020/NUC-Optimized-HoloRepository-2020 (Untested WIP)/README.md

 <p align="center">
   <img width="300" alt="HoloRepository logo" src="https://user-images.githubusercontent.com/11090412/62009421-f491a400-b156-11e9-98ca-408dc2fab7e8.png">
   <p align="center">
 The HoloRepository 2020 is Proof of Concept is an open source FHIR enabled research project that enables CT and MRI DICOM scans of the brain, lungs, chest, and abdomen to be rendered as a 3D view using the latest techniques for organ segmentation.
 HoloRepository 2020 for NUCs is an optimised build for clinical Intel(™) NUCs that can show 3D views and simulate a local FHIR enabled database for researchers looking to explore experimental results.
+Note: This edition is still a work in progress.
   </p>

   <p align="center">